A Theoretical Analysis of Why Masked Diffusion Models Mitigate the Reversal Curse: Abstract

 \section{Abstract}

 Autoregressive language models (ARMs) suffer from the reversal curse: after learning ``$A$ is $B$,'' they often fail on the reverse query ``$B$ is $A$.''
-Masked diffusion-based language models (MDMs) exhibit this failure in a much weaker form, but the underlying reason has remained unclear.
-A common explanation attributes this mitigation to the any-order training objective.
-However, observing “$\mask$ is $B$” during training does not necessarily teach the model to handle the reverse prompt “$B$ is $\mask$.”
-We show that the mitigation arises from architectural structure and its interaction with training.
-In a one-layer Transformer encoder, weight sharing couples the two directions by making forward and reverse attention scores positively correlated.
-In the same setting, we further show that the corresponding gradients are aligned, so minimizing the forward loss also reduces the reverse loss.
-Experiments on both controlled toy tasks and large-scale diffusion language models support these mechanisms, explaining why MDMs partially overcome a failure mode that persists in strong ARMs.
+Masked diffusion language models (MDMs) exhibit this failure in a much weaker form, but the underlying reason has remained unclear.
+A common explanation attributes this mitigation to their any-order masked training objective.
+However, observing ``$[\textnormal{\textbf{M}}]$ is $B$'' during training teaches recovery of $A$ from $B$ in one positional configuration, and does not by itself explain why the learned evidence should transfer to the reverse prompt ``$B$ is $[\textnormal{\textbf{M}}]$.''
+We provide a theoretical analysis showing that this transfer arises from a parameter-level coupling between forward and reverse positional conditionals: shared Transformer parameters store token-pair evidence, while relative positional encodings route attention through queries and keys without changing the value-side evidence being retrieved.
+In a one-layer MDM, we prove that forward masked training strengthens evidence that is reusable in reverse queries, induces correlated forward--reverse attention routes, and yields a positively aligned shared-storage gradient component that decreases the reverse loss to first order.
+Controlled one-layer experiments and large-scale LLaDA/Dream experiments verify these signatures and show that they translate into improved reverse prediction.